Key Takeaways

 Although we covered the steps to setting up a good website hosting system on both Windows and Linux, I’d like to remind everyone that self-hosting is ultimately not practical for any serious project.
 While we can hope this will become more feasible in the future, it’s not the case as of late.

 Fun fact: There are folks working on distributed content-serving ideas.
 Projects like IPFS could allow people to create decentralized content hosting networks — eventually.
 The internet keeps surprising us, so who knows what the future of hosting holds!
-Follow us to follow the industry and all its twists and turns.
+Follow us to stay up to date with the industry and all its twists and turns.

 HostingAdvice.com is a free online resource that offers valuable content and comparison services to users.
 To keep this resource 100% free, we receive compensation from many of the offers listed on the site.
 Along with key review factors, this compensation may impact how and where products appear across the site (including, for example, the order in which they appear).
 HostingAdvice.com does not include the entire universe of available offers.
 Editorial opinions expressed on the site are strictly our own and are not provided, endorsed, or approved by advertisers.